PhrantiK/hassio-addons/letsdnsocloud/README.md

   - Sign up for free account.
   - Add your base domain (no need to create any DNS records).
   - Make a note of the CloudFlare name servers.
-  - Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL).
+  - Optional: Turn off the free SSL option under the Crypto menu (SSL to Off & Disable Universal SSL).

 ### 2. Domain Registrar
   - Change nameservers for your domain to point to Cloudflare.

 ### 3. Home Router
-  - Forward desired public facing port (TCP & UDP) to your Hass.io local IP & port (default local port is 8123).
+  - Optional: Forward desired public facing port (TCP & UDP) to your Hass.io local IP & port (default local port is 8123).

-  &nbsp;&nbsp;&nbsp;&nbsp;_Forward port 443 if you want to access externally without specifying a port. i.e_ https://yourdomain.com _rather than_ https://yourdomain.com:1234
+  &nbsp;&nbsp;&nbsp;&nbsp;_ Example: Forward port 443 to local port if you want to access externally without specifying a port. i.e_ https://yourdomain.com _rather than_ https://yourdomain.com:1234

 ### 4. Hass.io config
+  - Install plugin using /addons directory or GIT
-  - Edit config file with your CloudFlare Global API Key, your CloudFlare email address and domain.
+  - Edit config with your CloudFlare Global API Key, your CloudFlare email address and domain.
   - Hit start and wait for it to create the certificates.

+### 4. Homeassistant config
   - Add the following to your configuration.yaml:
 ```
   http: